iCliniq Logo

 Share

-Insulin deficiency impairs growth during puberty as it influences growth and development hormones.
+Insulin deficiency impairs growth during puberty by affecting hormones involved in growth and development.
 Read below to know more.

 Published At May 25, 2023

-• The incidence of type 1 diabetes peaks at puberty.
-Insulin is responsible for the metabolism of the body.
-The lack of insulin causes the disruption of GnRH (growth hormone-releasing hormone from the hypothalamus) neuronal function.
+• The incidence of type 1 diabetes reaches its maximum level at puberty.
+Insulin plays a vital role in regulating the body's metabolism.
+The lack of insulin disrupts the function of GnRH (growth hormone-releasing hormone) in the hypothalamus.

-• In diabetes Mellitus patients, the extra fatty acids and glucose combine with proteins and lipids that circulate in the bloodstream.
+• In patients with diabetes mellitus, fatty acids and glucose are combined with proteins and lipids circulating in the bloodstream.

 • The follicle-stimulating hormone, luteinizing hormone, and testosterone are low in type 1 diabetic patients when compared to nondiabetic patients.

-• Juvenile diabetic patients experience pubertal delay and growth retardation due to poor glycemic control and associated chronic complications.
+• Juvenile diabetic patients experience delayed puberty and growth retardation due to poor glycemic control and associated chronic complications.
 The factors that influence the growth are:

 1. Age.